Marc-Velay/Marc-Velay/README.md

 ## Hello there 👋

 Welcome to my GitHub profile!
-I'm a Research Engineer in AI in Paris.
+I'm a Research Engineer in AI from Paris.
 I focus on innovative research in AI technologies, especially around Reinforcement Learning 🤖.

 ### 🔭 Current Work
 I specialize in: